ComputationalBiomechanicsLab/how-to-share-code/README.md

-**Then you should consider--at least pre-publication--putting your code into a private/organizational repository.** You can make the code public after publishing in a click of a button.
+**Then you should consider--at least pre-publication--putting your code into a private/organizational repository.** You can make the code public after you publish.

-However, don't overestimate competitors *too* much.
+However, don't overestimate these competitors *too* much.
 In my experience, people are far too lazy to read through other people's code.
-If your codebase is even slightly complex, or involves maintenance (all non-trivial codebases need maintenance) then it will take a fair amount of effort for an external researcher to maliciously outright steal it.
+If your codebase is even slightly complex, or requires maintenance (all non-trivial codebases require maintenance) then it will take a fair amount of effort for an external researcher to maliciously outright steal it.

-What other teams will *probably* realize, after seeing + trying your open-source project, is that it's much more efficient for them to collaborate with you.
+What those researchers will *probably* realize, after seeing + trying your open-source project, is that it's much more efficient for them to get you to do it for them.
 So you might end up in a collaboration in which you help them run your code, or you agree to enhance your code for their research.

 Being scared of theft mostly only applies to the core codes/algorithms/results you plan on publishing.
-This is *usually* a minority of the code researchers write, because the majority is stuff
+That kind of code is actually *usually* a minority of the code researchers typically write, because the majority of the code they write is stuff like:
-like:

 - Some script for converting IMU data into a CSV file
 - Some other script that converts such-and-such a file into an OpenSim